Our Handpans For Sale

 So you want to buy a handpan….
 Fantastic!

-You’ve probably been exhaustively searching the internet to find the best or cheapest) handpan for sale.
-Handpans are quite expensive, and for good reason; they are deceptively complex to build and the skill of tuning steel takes decades to master.
+You’ve probably been exhaustively searching the internet to find the best for you.
+You’ve also likely noticed that handpans are quite expensive, and for good reason; they are deceptively complex to build and the skill of tuning steel takes decades to master.
+Like any artisan craft, nothing can beat the time and experience of a master.

 We’d like to go over a few things you should consider when making your handpan purchase so you can avoid any disappointment or confusion!